9 minutes read ·

 Expansion

-Eventually, First Utah Bank expanded from its main office in Millcreek into a 7-branch network across Salt Lake and Utah counties.
-Its main office on 2300 East dates back to 1978, while other branch openings followed over the years: Midvale in 1995, Sandy and Salt Lake City’s 1300 South branch in 1997, West Valley City in 2007, Riverton in 2008, and Lehi in 2021.
-Together, those locations show a focused Wasatch Front growth strategy centered on Salt Lake County first, with later expansion into Utah County through Lehi.
+From its main office in Millcreek, First Utah Bank grew into a 7-branch network across Salt Lake and Utah counties.
+Its main office on 2300 East dates back to 1978, while other branch openings followed over the years: Midvale in 1995, Sandy and the 1300 South branch in Salt Lake City in 1997, West Valley City in 2007, Riverton in 2008, and Lehi in 2021.
+Together, those locations show a focused Wasatch Front growth strategy centered first on Salt Lake County, with later expansion into Utah County through Lehi.

 Consumer Products and Services